-Personal income tax is one of the main tax types in Vietnam tax system.
+Personal income tax is one of the main tax types in Vietnam.
 Below are tax rates that will apply to your employment income as a tax resident, and a non-tax resident in Vietnam.
 Let’s find out!

 For employment income, Vietnam applies progressive tax rates if you are a tax resident.
 Please look at the table below to see the specific rates imposed on different parts of income amount:

 |Up to 5 million||5%|

 |Above 5 to 10 million||10%|

 |Above 18 to 32 million||20%|